List of Top Physiotherapy Courses in Bangalore: Find Admissions 2020 Rankings, Fees, Placements

 Physiotherapy is divided into a bachelor’s programme Bachelor of Physiotherapy and several Masters programmes.
 While the bachelor’s programme is for 4.5 years and the master’s programme is for 2 years.
 With a rise in income and awareness, physiotherapists are in demand at all levels of society and the need will only increase as time passes.

 Bachelor of Physiotherapy (BPT)

 Bachelor of Physiotherapy (BPT) is a 4.5-year graduate programme divided into nine semesters.
-This includes four-years of classroom studies and six months of internship.
+This includes the four-years of classroom studies and six months of internship.

-To be eligible for the BPT programme, one must have studied Physics, Chemistry, Biology, and English at pre-university/10+2 or equivalent level.
+To be eligible for the BPT programme, one must have studied Physics, Chemistry, Biology, and English at the pre-university/10+2 or equivalent level.
 All admissions to physiotherapy colleges in Bangalore affiliated to RGUHS are through Common Entrance Test (CET) conducted by Karnataka Examination Authority (KEA).

 Master of Physiotherapy (MPT)